kawanet/OCSS/README.md

 # OCSS - Objective-CSS for iOS

-The OCSS library is a CSS Parser implementing a part of CSS2, CSS3, DOM and HTML5.
+OCSS is a CSS parser library implementing a part of CSS2, CSS3, DOM and HTML5.

 ## SYNOPSIS